aadebuger/webrtc-galaxy-lib/README.md

 ...
 var settings = {
+    // Unique channel ID for the participants and the initiator
     channelID: 'bnei-baruch-channel',
+    // Log debug messages
     debug: true,
+    // Raised if a new participant has been connected
     onParticipantConnected: function (participantID) {...},
+    // Raised if a participant video stream is ready to play
     onParticipantVideoReady: function (participantID) {...},
+    // Raised if a participant has left
     onParticipantLeft: function (participantID) {...}, };

 var initiator = new RTCInitiator(settings);

-initiator.bindVideo(participantID, domVideoElement);
+// Binds a participant's video to a DOM video element initiator.bindVideo(participantID, domVideoElement);
 ...
-initiator.unbindVideo(participantID);
+// Unbinds a participant's video initiator.unbindVideo(participantID);
 ...
 ```